 I started writing this post the day after I decided to publish my blog.
 That was weeks ago, and here I am continuing to struggle.
 I knew that I wanted to talk about resistance, but I had no idea what I was going to say.
 I thought I would figure it out as I went along.
-I didn’t think it would be easy, but in the scheme of how much I already talk about how resistance affects my life, the difficulty I am experiencing has truly thrown me for a loop.
+I didn’t think it would be easy, but I expected progress.

 I know what resistance is, but I can only recognize it long after it has reeked havoc on my mind.
 I have started this post at least 5 different times.
 Each time it has had a new title, and new opening lines.
-Nothing sounds right, or genuine, nothing sounds like it is coming from my heart.
-So I start again.
+Nothing sounded right, or genuine, nothing sounded like it is coming from my heart.
+So I would start again.

-It is hilarious how I know exactly when something sounds wrong, but I can’t find the right words to make it sound right.
+Its hilarious how I know exactly when something sounds wrong, but I can’t find the right words to make it sound right.
 I know what I want to say.
-I know that I would like anyone reading this to know exactly what resistance is and exactly how it can affect their life.
+I know that I would like anyone reading this to know exactly what resistance is, and exactly how it can affect their life.
 So I will attempt to start there.

 Resistance is the all encompassing anti-doer.
-Have you ever wanted to start losing weight, but instead of starting right then and there, you read all the articles and books about the newest fads?
+Have you ever wanted to start losing weight, but instead of starting right then and there, you read all the articles and books about the newest diet fads?
 Go out and buy all new workout clothes.
 Eat up all the carbs in the house so that you are not wasting food and money.
 Then when you get around to the working out and eating right, you’ve lost a little bit of your will power and desire.
-Next thing you know you are at a dinner party, drinking wine and eating all the appetizers in site; see yourself as a failure then totally give up.
+Next thing you know you are at a dinner party, drinking wine and eating all the appetizers in site; then seeing yourself as a failure—totally give up.

-Ever heard of the book, The War of Art, by Steven Pressfield?
-I have listened to the audiobook at least 4 times.
-If you have not heard of it, give it a try.
+The book The War of Art, by Steven Pressfield introduced me to the concept of Resistance.
 The book is geared toward helping writers with mental blocks, and talks of mystical ideals such as letting the muse work through you.
 It also talks about what a professional is, and how resistance attacks a writer’s mind, holding them back from reaching their potential.

 One of my favorite quotes from the War of Art is on procrastination: “The most pernicious aspect of procrastination is that it can become a habit.
 We don’t just put off our lives today; we put them off till our deathbed.
 Never forget: This very moment, we can change our lives.
 There never was a moment, and never will be, when we are without the power to alter our destiny.
 This second we can turn the tables on Resistance.
 This second, we can sit down and do our work.”